shreyasc2004/IML/README.md

-Brain Tumor Detection using CNN:
+#Brain Tumor Detection using CNN:

 1. Importing Essential Libraries:
-Start by importing necessary libraries for data manipulation, visualization, and model construction with TensorFlow.
+Initiate the implementation by importing the required libraries that allow data manipulation, visualization alongside model construction capabilities from TensorFlow.

-2. Setting Up Dataset Paths and Directories:
+2. A procedure must be established to define the paths and directories which contain the dataset.
-Define the dataset path and training/testing directories, and establish the categories for brain tumor types.
+The program sets dataset paths and training/test directory paths and brain tumor type categories.

 3. Loading and Preprocessing the Dataset:
-Read images from each category in the training directory, create a DataFrame to store image data, and visualize the distribution of tumor types.
+The program reads training images per category from directories before creating a data management setup with visualization functions for tumor type distributions.

-4. Visualizing Images for Each Tumor Type:
+4. The application shows each tumor type through image visualization.
-Display sample images for each tumor type in a grid of subplots.
+The application should present multiple test photographs from each tumor class in an array of sub-graphs.

-5. Setting Image Size, Batch Size, and Epochs:
+5. Users can determine Image Size together with Batch Size and Epochs in the training process.
-Define image dimensions, batch size for training, and the number of training epochs.
+The project needs definitions of image dimensions as well as batch size parameters and training epoch quantity.

 6. Data Augmentation and Preprocessing:
-Augment the training dataset to improve model generalization using techniques like rotation, shifting, zooming, etc.
+The training data requires augmentation to enhance model generalization through different transformation methods like rotation, shifting and zooming.

 7. Building the Model Architecture:
-Construct a CNN model with convolutional, max pooling, dense, and dropout layers.
-Compile the model using the Adam optimizer and categorical cross-entropy loss.
+Create a convolutional neural network using convolution layers together with max pooling and dense layers while implementing dropout layer operations.
+The model needs to be compiled with Adam optimizer together with categorical cross-entropy loss.

 8. Training and Validation:
-Train the model using the training generator, tracking accuracy and loss over epochs.
-Validate on the test generator as well.
+The training process proceeds through the training generator alongside accuracy and loss measurements until completion of each epoch.
+Rephrase Validation step by performing it on the test generator.

 9. Visualization Through Graphs:
-Plot training and validation accuracy/loss curves over epochs to monitor the model's learning progress.
+Keep track of model learning progress through visual inspection of accuracy/loss graphs that present changes over time across epochs.

 10. Evaluation:
-Evaluate the model's performance on the test dataset, calculating test loss and accuracy.
+Test the model for performance evaluation by determining its test loss numbers and accuracy levels.

 11. Confusion Matrix and Explanation:
-Visualize a confusion matrix to analyze the model's classification performance for each class.
-Display sample images along with their predicted and true labels.
+An interpretation of classification results per class appears in the form of a confusion matrix.
+The system should present categorized images showing actual and forecasted labels next to each other.

 12. Precision, Recall, and F1-Score Calculation:
-Calculate precision, recall, and F1-score for each class from the confusion matrix.
+Obtain precision, recall and F1-score values from the confusion matrix for each class.

 13. Saving the Trained Model:
-Save the trained model to a file for future use or deployment.
+The trained model can be saved to a file to maintain its availability for future uses or deployment.